leleliu008/ppkg-formula-repository-official-core/README.md

-# ppkg-formula-repository
+# ppkg-formula-repository-offical-core
 the offical formula repository for [ppkg](https://github.com/leleliu008/ppkg)

 ## ppkg formula
-a ppkg formula is a [YAML](https://yaml.org/spec/1.2.2/) format file which is used to config a [ppkg](https://github.com/leleliu008/ppkg) package's meta-infomation including one sentence description, package version, installation instructions, etc.
+a ppkg formula is a [YAML](https://yaml.org/spec/1.2.2/) format file which is used to config a ppkg package's meta-infomation including one sentence description, package version, installation instructions, etc.

 ## ppkg formula scheme
 |KEY|required?|overview|